-The last few years have been incredible for Romesh Ranganathan; now a household name, he is best known for his BAFTA and RTS Award-winning series The Misadventures Of Romesh Ranganathan, his weekly topical show Ranganation and his Sky One sitcom The Reluctant Landlord and BBC One’s Weakest Link.
+The last few years have been incredible for Romesh Ranganathan; now a household name, he is best known for his BAFTA and RTS Award-winning series The Misadventures Of Romesh Ranganathan, his Sky One sitcom The Reluctant Landlord and BBC One’s Weakest Link.

 He’s travelled the globe with Rob Beckett in Rob & Romesh Vs, been a regular and host of A League Of Their Own and starred in the show that first brought Romesh and his mum to the public consciousness, the BAFTA nominated Asian Provocateur.